-The error may look fixed by changing the stitch count to 9, but maybe you as a designer meant to have 10 stitches at the end of the row and need to add a stitch into the row.
+The error may look fixed by changing the stitch count to 9, but maybe the designer meant to have 10 stitches at the end of the row and needs to add a stitch into the row.

-In the schematic or finished measurements, a pullover sweater’s bust measurement may be listed for a certain circumference, but when the stitch count at the bust is divided by the gauge, a significantly different number sometimes appears.
+In the schematic or finished measurements, a pullover sweater’s bust measurement may be listed for a certain circumference, but when the stitch count at the chest is divided by the gauge, a significantly different number sometimes appears.

-Finished bust measurement: 36 inches
+Finished Chest Measurement: 36 inches

 Gauge: 8 stitches and 10 rows per inch

-Stitch count at bust: 304 stitches
+Stitch Count at Chest: 304 stitches

-Again, how to fix this error is up to the designer.
-They may change the finished measurements to 38 inches, or they may choose to modify the stitch count so the finished bust circumference will be 36 inches.
+She/he may change the finished measurements to 38 inches, or they may choose to modify the stitch count so the finished bust circumference will be 36 inches.

 It’s the designer’s pattern!
 The job of a tech editor is to make sure these errors are made known to the designer not by a knitter in the middle of following the pattern.

 Even though suggestions aren’t life or death, as errors are, for the pattern to create the knitted item, some suggestions tech editors give will help knitters enjoy their time following your pattern more drawing them back to you for future designs.

 How to Give Errors and Suggestions

 If you have any thoughts concerning errors and suggestions when working with a tech editor, I would love to hear your thoughts in the comments!
-Happy knitting to you all!